 4. For kids under two, my best advice is no food in the car.
 Don’t risk it.
 Pull over for feedings.
 And please, no breastfeeding in the car – it’s soooooo dangerous for mom and baby.

-5. Avoid risky bites and be intentional about the food you choose.
+5. Avoid risky snacks and be intentional about the food you choose.
 Skip the lollypops and gummies!
+Choose foods that come with a low choking risk (and, bonus, easy clean-up!).

 These days, where there is oh-so-much uncertainty, we can get car seat safety right.
 Step aside uncertainty, we’re taking the driver’s seat because car seat safety is something we CAN be certain about.